top of page

 “Is the above verse (Psalm 110:1) speaking about the messiah?
 Not at all.”
 [3]

 However, in his online videos, he appears to allow for the interpretation as referring to Messiah.
-Singer’s non-messianic interpretation is based on the idea that Psalm 110 was written by David, for David, so that the Levites would sings about him.
+Singer’s non-messianic interpretation is based on the idea that Psalm 110 was written by David, for David, so that the Levites would sing about him.
 There is nothing wrong with this statement, as this can apply to King David, who is the prototype of Mashiach.
-Furthermore, it is well known that verses that concern David also apply to Mashiach.
+Furthermore, it is well known that verses concerning David also apply to Mashiach.
 However, is R’ Singer’s article correct in claiming that Psalm 110 is not a messianic prophecy?

 Abraham